dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/7-Playlist_Generator/README.md

 <img src="https://upload.wikimedia.org/wikipedia/en/c/c8/Carly_Rae_Jepsen_-_I_Really_Like_You.png" wdith="100%" />

+## Files from class

+The files that we wrote in class are available in the Examples directory.

 ## Move `.mvn` to your project directory

 The `.mvn` directory is a "hidden" directory used by the Maven build tool.
 Files and directories starting with `.` are considered hidden and won't be displayed by the shell when you do a regular `ls` command.